OstapHolub/dropbox-browser/README.md

 Space for shared across multiple flows views.
 It's okay to move something from flow to this space whenever you need to use it for something else.
 Make sure that does not break anything before making such change.

 ### SupportingFiles
 Auxiliary group to keep root directory clean.
-Contains info.plist
+Contains info.plist.

+## ✍️ Contributing

+Interested in contributing to this demo project?
+Thanks so much for your interest!
+We are always looking for improvements to the project and contributions from open-source developers are greatly appreciated.

+## ⚠️ License

+Dropbox Browser are licensed under [MIT LICENSE](LICENSE).